rustyhowell/logging_tree/README.md

 ![screenshot of logging_tree](screenshot.png "logging_tree")

+Logger objects are shown in green (placeholders are in white) Filter objects are shown in yellow
+Handlers objects are shown in Blue

 ## Installing and using the logging_tree utility

 You can clone the project and install it from local source: